 The third group is the "weak".
-"Weak" describes one's state of limited capacity to do or be something.
+"Weak" [asthenes] describes one's state of limited capacity to do or be something.
 It is also translated sick.
 These people are somehow deficient.
-It also describes believers who do not understand reality as presented by God in His Word and therefore have a "weak" conscience.
+It describes people who may struggle with abandoning sin and obeying God's will.
+A particular application of this would be those are weak in Christian liberty.